Intan Lay

 What might help?

 An appreciator of art, novels and high intensity sports.
-With a passion for work and a dangerous addiction to coffee.
-Life is short, make it count.
+With a passion for work and a dangerous addiction to tea.